AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap2_Search.rst

 Searching for Metadata
 ======================

-This section will guide users and guests to the site on how to search and filter metadata provided by data publishers to `Natural Resources Wales Metadata catalog <https://metadata.naturalresources.wales/geonetwork>`__.
+This section will guide users and guests to the site on how to search and filter metadata provided by data publishers to `Natural Resources Wales Discovery Metadata catalogue <https://metadata.naturalresources.wales/geonetwork>`__.

 Accessing the portal
 --------------------